Querying human lung cell atlas to classify query cells¶

 query_adata=adata_query_latent,

-query_adata_emb="X", # location of our joint embedding
+query_adata_emb="X", # location of our embedding, query_adata.X in this case

 knn_model=knn_transformer,